Diegoslourenco/cybersecurity/transposition/README.md

 Essa é minha mensagem secreta.
 ```

-### All the possibilities whitout the key using `brute_force()` returning the pair key-message value that matches at least 50% of words as valid portuguese words:
+### All the possibilities whithout the key using `brute_force()` returning the pair key-message value that matches at least 50% of words as valid portuguese words:

 ```sh
 [